staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-variables.md

 updated: 2024-01-15
 ---

 *Postman vault* enables you to store secrets locally as vault variables and reuse them in Postman.
-This enables you to securely reuse sensitive data throughout your HTTP collections, requests, and test scripts.
+This enables you to securely reuse sensitive data throughout your HTTP collections and requests.
 Only you can access and reuse vault variables in your Postman vault, and vault variables aren't synced to the Postman cloud.

 You can use your Postman vault from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).
 You can also use your Postman vault from the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app) with the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).